-The Edina Streambank Stabilization Project focuses on stabilizing the streambanks of Nine Mile Creek through the City of Edina.
-The project will work on approximately 3.5 miles of the 5.7 miles of Nine Mile Creek as it flows through the City of Edina.
-The project will result in improved stream health, stabilized stream banks, improved habitat, and the protection of property from erosion.
+The Edina Streambank Stabilization Project focused on stabilizing the streambanks of Nine Mile Creek through the City of Edina.
+The project worked on approximately 3.5 miles of the 5.7 miles of Nine Mile Creek as it flows through the City of Edina.
+The project resulted in improved stream health, stabilized stream banks, improved habitat, and the protection of property from erosion.

-The District will use streambank restoration techniques including realigning the creek channel, native plantings, rock vanes, along with other methods.
-The 3.5 mile project is divided into 15 different reaches (sections) and two phases.
+The District used streambank restoration techniques including realigning the creek channel, native plantings, rock vanes, along with other methods.
+The 3.5 mile project was divided into 15 different reaches (sections) and two phases.

 - Totals about 2.2 miles of creek